ImraanMeyer/mern-todo-app/README.md

-# mern-auth-server
+# mern-todo-app 📝

-[Server] MERN stack login/register system with account activation.
+Authenticated todo-app with the MERN stack!